Argentine soymeal exports stalled as wage strike reaches 13th day

 "Yesterday there was the beginning of a coming together of bargaining positions, but the demands of the unions are still exaggerated.
 They want pay increases that would be higher than the inflation rate," said a CIARA source who asked not to be named due to the sensitivity of the negotiations.

-(Reporting by Maximilian Heath; Writing by Hugh Bronstein; Editing by Dan Grebler)
+(Reporting by Maximilian Heath; Writing by Hugh Bronstein and Dave Sherwood; Editing by Dan Grebler and Richard Pullin)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))